pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       --indi-call MODULE.FUNCTION  Call a Python function for each received indication.
 Invoke with --help-call for details on the function interface.
 Default: No function is called.

-      -d, --indi-display           Display received indications on stdout.
-The format can be modified using the --indi- format option.
-Default: Not displayed.

       --indi-file FILE             Append received indications to a file.
 The format can be modified using the --indi-format option.
 Default: Not appended.